Huster-Hq/Huster-Hq.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a currently a first-year (2025.09-) Ph.D candidate at the Huazhong University of Science and Technology (HUST), advised by <a href='https://andysis.github.io/'>Zhiwei Wang</a> and <a href='http://faculty.hust.edu.cn/liqiang15/zh_CN/index.htm'>Qiang Li</a>.
+I am a currently a first-year (2025.09-) Ph.D. candidate at the Huazhong University of Science and Technology (HUST), advised by <a href='https://andysis.github.io/'>Zhiwei Wang</a> and <a href='http://faculty.hust.edu.cn/liqiang15/zh_CN/index.htm'>Qiang Li</a>.
 Before that, I recieved my Bachelor Engineering degree at the HUST in 2022.

 My research interests foucs on algorithms for Health Examination in Endoscopy images/videos, including segmentation, detection, classfication.
 Recently, I am exploring the  potential of visual-language models for endoscopy.
 If you are interested in my research, welcome to communicate with me!!!